 A Vancouver man, James Ellingson, is the subject of an extradition request by the Southern District of New York (“SDNY“), based on charges that include money laundering and narcotics importation.

 Ellingson was arrested in Vancouver on October 29, 2018, under an Extradition Act provisional warrant.
 According to the SDNY, Ellingson sold drugs on the darknet site Silk Road, that was shut down by the FBI.

-He is alleged to have been a user named “Marijuanaismymuse” and under that user name, allegedly was a prolific drug seller, selling 19 kilos of marijuana (this is what 19 kilos of marijuana looks like), 7 kilos of MDMA, 4 kilos of meth (this is what 4 kilos of meth looks like), 2 kilos of cocaine (this is what 2 kilos of cocaine looks like) and 100 grams of heroin to various online purchasers and was paid over time, with $2 million in Bitcoin.
+He is alleged to have been a user named “Marijuanaismymuse” and under that user name, allegedly was a prolific drug seller, selling 19 kilos of marijuana (this is what 19 kilos of marijuana looks like), 7 kilos of MDMA, 4 kilos of meth (this is what 4 kilos of meth looks like), 2 kilos of cocaine (this is what 2 kilos of cocaine looks like) and 100 grams of heroin to various online purchasers and was paid with Bitcoin, allegedly in an amount that exceeded $2 million.

-Ellingson has a long criminal record in Vancouver, including convictions for criminal harassment, assault, possession of a prohibited weapon, drug trafficking and drug possession and according to the allegations, appears to have continued criminal activities on the darknet.
+Ellingson allegedly has a long criminal record in Vancouver, including convictions for criminal harassment, assault, possession of a prohibited weapon, drug trafficking and drug possession and according to the allegations, appears to have continued criminal activities on the darknet.

 In order to locate the user behind “Marijuanaismymuse”, the FBI undertook Bitcoin wallet tracing and obtained a court order for Gmail records.
 According to affidavit evidence, Ellingson communicated with Ross Ulbricht, the founder of the darknet site, Silk Road.